whathecker/surfschol-finder-k8s/README.md

 This project stores Kubernetes configurations for Surf School Finder

-## Repositirory structure of Surf School Finder
+## Services
-Surf School Finder is a multi-repo project
+Surf School Finder is a multi-repo project which consists of below services

 - Frontend: [repo](https://github.com/chok-chok/surfschool-finder-frontend)